whyliuxing/reverse-engineering-journal/README.md

   * __ELF Header Modification__: inserting false information into ELF Header to discourage analysis
     + Simply zero-ing out information regarding section headers table in the ELF Header (e_shoff, e_shentsize, e_shnum, e_shstrndx) can make tools such as readelf and Radare2 unable to display sections even though Section Headers Table still exists within the binary
     + The 6th byte of the ELF Header is EI_DATA, residing within e_ident array, which makes up the first 16 bytes of the ELF Header.
 EI_DATA specifies the data encoding of the processor-specific data in the file (unknown, little-endian, big-endian).
 Modifying EI_DATA after compilation will not affect program execution, but will make tools such as readelf, gdb, and radare2 to not work properly since they use this value to interpret the binary
-* __Imported Function Obfuscation (makes it difficult to determine which shared libraries or library functions are used)__: have the program’s import table be initialized by the program itself.
-The program itself loads any additional libraries it depends on, and once the libraries are loaded, the program locates any required functions within those libraries
-  + (Windows) use LoadLibrary function to load required libraries by name and then perform function address lookups within each library using GetProcAddress
-  + (Linux) use dlopen function to load the dynamic shared object and use dlsym function to find the address of a specific function within the shared object
 #
 ## *<p align='center'> Anti-Debugging (11/17/16) </p>*
 * __Ptrace (Linux)__: ptrace cannot be called in succession more than once for a process.
 All debuggers and program tracers use ptrace call to setup debugging for a process, but the process will terminate prematurely if the code itself also contains the call to ptrace